45 Signs That You Have Been Living in Germany For Too Long

 Suggested Reading for German Food Lovers

-- You now religiously believe that German beer is the best in the world
+21. You now religiously believe that German beer is the best in the worldgerman beer tours

-- You gasp audibly when a guest does not take their shoes off when they enter your home (and you never invite them.
-Ever again!)
+26. You gasp audibly when a guest does not take their shoes off when they enter your home (and you never invite them.
+Ever again!)life in germany as an expat

-- You open your windows every day for umluftung, even on the coldest of winter days.
+27. You open your windows every day for Stoßlüften, even on the coldest of winter days.

-- You appreciate the idea of a “Pfand” and religiously collect your pfandable bottles
+31. You appreciate the idea of a Pfand and religiously collect your pfandable bottles

 Suggested Reading for Long Term Expats in Germany

-- You say “Genau” in a conversation every few minutes – even when the conversation is in English!
+32. You say Genau in a conversation every few minutes – even when the conversation is not in German!

-- You look forward to your “Feierabend” every evening – even when you work from home
+36. You look forward to your Feierabend every evening – even when you work from home

-- You use at least one item from Jack Wolfskin in your wardrobe.
+44. You have at least one item from Jack Wolfskin in your wardrobe.

 Your turn now!
 How has living in Germany changed you?
 Do you have a special habit that you picked up while living in Germany?
 Tell us in the comments below.